a2a-2018/a2a-2018/_posts/2018-04-05-Paper-Prototype.md

 tags: [assignment, project, paper, prototype]
 ---

-Our paper prototype supports our two main tasks, art showcase/discovery and event discovery/notification, along with a few minor tasks like logging in and changing settings.
+Our paper prototype gives an overview of the main design of our product (mobile, feed-based design) and demonstrates the workflows for our two main tasks: art showcasing and event discovery/notification.
+This paper prototype also includes workflows for a few minor tasks like onboarding, logging in and changing settings.

 ![Figure 1: Full Paper Prototype](/img/Full_Proto.jpg)